Linux Notes

 You can preserve the iptables rules using a systemd service.

-# swith to root user
+# switch to root user

 iptables-save > /etc/iptables.rules